 Team MAI consisted of 22 pupils and one blueshirt in 2017/2018.
 We split up into three cooperating divisions to be able to join three competitions: Eurobot, Schüler bauen Roboter and Eine Welt für alle.
 Our mascot James joined us on all trips! 🙂 Altogether it was a very successful year: third rank in Eurobot Germany, first place in Schüler bauen Roboter and first place in Eine Welt für alle.
+We were awarded price for our commitment to our work on the robots.
 As additional project we built a useless box.

 Team MAI joined the Eurobot competition for the first time.
 The game mode was called „Robot Cities – Build a better world“.
 We were the only german team consisting of pupils.
 All the other teams consisted of students coming from universities.
 We managed to be ranked third place in the german preliminary round.
 Thus we were allowed to compete in the Eurobot finals in La Roche-sur-Yon.
 Thinking of our newbie status, we are especially proud not to come out last of the competition.